Experiments and Causal Inference

 Part III: Quasi-Experimental Methods

-Week 8 — Instrumental Variables I Slides
+Week 9 (Apr 23): Instrumental Variables I (Noncompliance and IV) Slides

-• Instrumental variables in observational studies
+• Noncompliance and IV in observational studies

 • Readings: Imbens & Rubin Ch.
 23–24; Angrist & Pischke Ch.
 4

-Week 9 — Instrumental Variables II Slides
+Week 10 (Apr 30): Instrumental Variables II (TSLS) Slides

 • Two-stage least squares